HELOC & Home Equity Loan Rates Apr 4, 2026 | Tim Popp

 Accessing Equity for Personal Needs

-• Debt Consolidation: If you’re carrying high-interest credit card debt or other personal loans, a HELOC can offer a way to consolidate these balances into a single, potentially lower-interest payment, simplifying your finances and reducing overall interest costs.
+• Debt Consolidation: If you’re carrying credit card debt at 18-22%, a HELOC can consolidate those balances into one lower-interest payment.

-• Emergency Fund: While not ideal for every emergency, having a HELOC in place can serve as a powerful financial safety net for unexpected medical bills, car repairs, or other unforeseen expenses, offering peace of mind.
+• Emergency Fund: Not ideal for every emergency, but having a HELOC in place gives you a financial safety net for unexpected medical bills or major repairs.

-The ability to access funds on demand makes a HELOC a highly adaptable financial tool, especially when rates are favorable.
+The on-demand access makes a HELOC adaptable, especially when rates are where they are today.

 Ready to see what you qualify for?